Learn about the new Cricut offset feature in Cricut Design Space and how to use it. Make text and images pop with the Cricut offset tool!

 Using Cricut Offset for Stickers

-So there is an extra step when you are using the Cricut offset to make stickers.
+So there is an extra step when you are using the Cricut offset to make stickers or magnets.
 I found a rainbow and then added the text Be Kind to the bottom to create a pretty sticker.

 With both the image and text selected, I clicked on the Offset button.
 I increased the size ever so slightly until the little small cut outs in between the letters went away.
 Which ended up being at the distance of 0.264 inches.